 Efficient Fixtures

-● Low-Flow Faucets and Showerheads: Install low-flow faucets and showerheads to reduce
+● Low-Flow Faucets and Showerheads: Install low-flow faucets and showerheads to reduce water usage.

-Dual-Flush Toilets: Use dual-flush toilets that allow for different flush volumes for
+● Dual-Flush Toilets: Use dual-flush toilets that allow for different flush volumes for liquid and solid waste.

 Greywater Systems

-● Greywater Recycling: Implement greywater recycling systems to reuse water from sinks,
+● Greywater Recycling: Implement greywater recycling systems to reuse water from sinks, showers, and laundry for irrigation and flushing toilets.

 Rainwater Harvesting